pwang649/myWiki/docs/Robotics/Control/State-Space.md

 ## Basics of Control Theory

 System and control theory provides a set of powerful frameworks that allow us to specify complex system behaviors with simple mathematical functions.
-One such feamewack that is particularly conducive for describing robotic systems is state-space representation.
+One such framework that is particularly conducive for describing robotic systems is state-space representation.

 In the state space representation, the system has a:

 ### State

-- $x(t) \in \mathbb{R}^{h}$ (often whiten compactly as $x$)
+- $x(t) \in \mathbb{R}^{n}$ (often whiten compactly as $x$)

 - State describes the characteristics of interest about a system.